garrandall/popular-music-data/tracks/every-other-time-lfo.md

 Sometimes shes hot
 Sometimes im cold
 Sometimes my head wants to explode
-But when i think about it im so in love with her
+But when I think about it im so in love with her

 Every other time
 nananananananananana